melonpan1007/social_media_platform/README.md

 Include token in Authorization header for all protected routes.

-Roles & authorities validated using Spring Security.
+Roles & authorities validated using Spring Security config.

 🛠️ Technologies Used
 Java 17